Florida Man In Stolen Car Stopped By Police, Who Find Monkey Wearing Diaper Clinging To Him

-Some people say dogs are man’s best friend, but for one Florida man, his BFF is a Capuchin monkey who didn’t want to part with him… even as he was being arrested!
+Some people say dogs are man’s best friend, but for one Florida man, his BFF is a Capuchin monkey who didn’t want to part with him — even as he was being arrested.

 Cody Blake Hesson was caught by the Pasco Sheriff’s Office in Holiday, Florida, on Friday for reportedly driving a stolen car, according to Memphis’ Fox 13 News.